hamza3929/Fetched-reward-reciept-processor-challenge/README.md

 # Fetched-reward-reciept-processor-challenge
-This project is a take home exercise for the company fetched where given a receipt calculate the amount of points the receipt earns and build a webservice that generates an ID for each receipt and stores the calculates points for the receipt
+This project is a take home exercise for the company fetched where given a receipt calculate the amount of points the receipt earns and build a webservice that generates an ID for each receipt and stores the calculated points for the receipt

 ## Features
 - Submit receipts via a POST /receipts/process endpoint.